gamesbook/pyprototypr/docs/terminology.rst

 A *compass direction* is one of the following:

-Primary compass directions (with abbreviations shown in brackets):
+Primary compass directions (with full names shown in brackets):

--  north (n) - normally corresponds to an angle of 90 degrees
+-  n (north) - normally corresponds to an angle of 90 degrees
--  south (s) - normally corresponds to an angle of 270 degrees
+-  s (south) - normally corresponds to an angle of 270 degrees
--  east (e) - normally corresponds to an angle of 0 degrees
+-  e (east) - normally corresponds to an angle of 0 degrees
--  west (e) - normally corresponds to an angle of 180 degrees
+-  w (west) - normally corresponds to an angle of 180 degrees

-Secondary compass directions (with abbreviations shown in brackets):
+Secondary compass directions (with full names shown in brackets):

--  north-east (ne) - normally corresponds to an angle of 45 degrees
+-  ne (north-east) - normally corresponds to an angle of 45 degrees
--  south-east (se) - normally corresponds to an angle of 315 degrees
+-  se (south-east) - normally corresponds to an angle of 315 degrees
--  north-west (nw) - normally corresponds to an angle of 135 degrees
+-  nw (north-west) - normally corresponds to an angle of 135 degrees
--  south-west (sw) - normally corresponds to an angle of 225 degrees
+-  sw (south-west) - normally corresponds to an angle of 225 degrees

 ..
 NOTE::

-   *NOTE* - if a compass direction is used in the context of a **hexagon**, the angle is "reinterpreted" to match its context e.g. the angle for NorthEast for a ‘pointy’ hexagon is 60, not 45, degrees.
+   If a compass direction is used in the context of a ``Hexagon``, then the angle is "reinterpreted" to match its context e.g. the *NE* angle for a ‘pointy’ hexagon is 60, not 45, degrees.

 Properties that use direction include: